Preston (Vic.)

 Table Chart PROFILE FAQ

-Preston features high concentrations of group households, with a median household size of 2.4 people
+Preston features high concentrations of group households, with a lower-than-average median household size

-Family households account for 62.0% of all households, including 26.5% that are couples with children, 23.8% that are couples without children, and 9.7% that are single parent families.
-Non-family households make up the remaining 38.0%, with lone person households at 29.7% and group households comprising 8.3%.
-The median household size is 2.4 people.
+Family households account for 62.0% of all households, including 26.5% couples with children, 23.8% couples without children, and 9.7% single parent families.
+Non-family households constitute the remaining 38.0%, with lone person households at 29.7% and group households comprising 8.3% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households